by Barry Marshall on November 4th

 The small red flowered poppy is used to commemorate the sacrifices made by all those who were involved in World War I and, in fact, all other wars.
 However, the poppy has become synonymous with Remembrance Day, which takes place on November 11th (the eleventh hour of the eleventh month) each year and is generally associated with World War I. Otherwise known as Poppy Day or Armistice Day, the event marks the end of the war and serves to remind the world of the immense human suffering that can result from such a conflict.
 In fact, some 16.5 million people (including citizens) died in the so-called Great War, so the poppy provides an important reminder of this grim statistic.

 Of course, not all poppies are red and, in many cases, those used for Remembrance Day are often made from plastic!
 Indeed, yellow and orange poppies among other colours are also grown in addition to the traditional red.
 The Californian poppy, for instance, is grown in New Delhi and features a delightful yellow flower with a subtle hint of orange.

 The world famous Welsh poppy is also notable for its vibrant yellow flowers and, as with the red poppy, often finds itself used as a symbol of hope.

 Written for you by flower experts, giving you tips and advice on everything flower related.
-Buy wholesale flowers at great prices, or read interesting flower facts and news.
+Read interesting flower facts and news.